 These 5 reasons why Singaporean Millennials prefer to rent rather than buy properties might not apply to all Millennials.
 After all, it’s hard to generalise all 1 million of you.
 However, we do note with interest the systems that were put in place which resulted in this outcome.

-We are also impressed with how the free market (i.e.,.
-AirBnB) reacted to fill this gap: by offering Millennials the properties they want, even if it is only for a very short-term basis.
+We are also impressed with how the free market (i.e., Airbnb) reacted to fill this gap: by offering Millennials the properties they want, even if it is only on a very short-term basis.